 Over the first year of a three-year Teacher Changemaker Journey, teachers engage, in particular, in selecting and implementing teacher-led ‘micro-innovations’ to gain confidence and comfort in changing classroom practice.
 STiR collates the best ‘micro-innovations’ in education taking place in classrooms and staff rooms locally and globally to inspire teachers, reflecting the belief that the most effective method of change is to build on what the best teachers and schools are already doing.

-STiR Education has engaged IDinsight for a variety of M&E services.
+STiR Education engaged IDinsight for a variety of M&E services.
 These have included designing a performance metrics scorecard to track progress, elaborating a theory of change, and a series of process evaluations in both India and Uganda.

 * Please contact Heather Lanthorn for technical appendices.